Is Redbubble legit… Can you really make money uploading and selling your artwork?

 Redbubble has said that what tier you’re on has something to do with how often you upload/the quality of your items/ your brand etc….
 Yet many artists on Redbubble have found this to be false information.

 I have two accounts and it was the account that I haven’t uploaded to in MONTHS than got put into the premium tier.

 Whereas, the ones I’ve put the most effort into branding wise and upload wise, has remained in the standard tier.

 Therefore, rather unfairly, it appears that people have been randomly allocated into tiers.
 Which makes ZERO sense.

 below I continue with my original post that I wrote PRIOR to these changes.
 I’m unsure if Redbubble may do a U-turn with their decision, because it has upset a lot of people.

 In my Redbubble review today, I will share with you my own recent experience on the platform & how you can get started.

 Since starting with Merch by Amazon several years ago, I’ve been interested in other POD platforms I could try………. but simply didn’t get into it until now.

-You simply produce the art work and Redbubble do all the heavy lifting work.
-They print the shirts and they ship the shirts to your customers.
+You simply produce the art work and upload it to Redbubble and they do all the heavy lifting work.

 Review In Brief: